Call us now at 925-937-5433 to speak with one of our attorneys.

 Marta's main areas of practice are labor and employment law, business law, social security disability law, civil rights law, and pension rights.
 She is a zealous and compassionate advocate for her clients, unafraid to go the extra mile for a successful resolution of their complaints.
 Marta approaches each case with a keen sense of justice and with her immense knowledge of California's exacting labor and employment statutes.

-A native of Budapest, Hungary, Marta calls California home for the past nineteen years.
+A native of Budapest, Hungary, Marta calls California home for the past two decades.
 Prior to joining our office, Marta served as Deputy Legislative Counsel in Sacramento, California, drafting legislative proposals and providing counsel to legislators on labor, employment, and business law issues.
 She also has over eight years of experience as Intellectual Property Paralegal at two large San Francisco law firms, Townsend and Townsend and Crew, LLP, and Cooley Godward Kronish, LLP.

 Marta holds a Juris Doctor degree from Eötvös Loránd Tudományegyetem (ELTE), Budapest, Hungary (J.D. summa cum laude 1998) and from the UC Davis School of Law (J.D., 2011).
 She also has an LL.M. degree in International Business Law from Central European University, Budapest, Hungary (LL.M. with distinction 1999) where she studied Comparative European Labor Law.
 While at UC Davis, Marta served as Senior Symposium Editor of the UC Davis Law Review, and as Senior Articles Editor of the UC Davis Business Law Journal.